systane/courses/designPatterns/designPrinciples/S_SingleResponsability.md

 For example, our class to connect with DB can be like the above.
 What is the responsability of this class?
 Simple to answer: Just connect with Database.
 That's it.
 ![SRP_DB_CONNECTION](https://github.com/systane/courses/blob/master/designPatterns/img/SRP/dbConnection_SRP.png)

 Our DAO class with just the responsability to save a new employee.
 ![SRP_DAO](https://github.com/systane/courses/blob/master/designPatterns/img/SRP/employeeDao.png)

-Our ENUM and interface to calculate the salary
+Our ENUM
 ![SRP_ENUM](https://github.com/systane/courses/blob/master/designPatterns/img/SRP/enum_SPR.png)

+Interface to calculate the salary
 ![SRP_INTERFACE](https://github.com/systane/courses/blob/master/designPatterns/img/SRP/interface_SRP.png)

 At the last our Employee entity: